unfor19/githubsecrets/README.md

 Mount your home directory to `root`, the image is available at [DockerHub](https://hub.docker.com/r/unfor19/githubsecrets)

-The image runs as a CLI, you must provide arguments, prompts are not available while running in Docker
+The image runs as a CLI; you must provide arguments, prompts are not available while running in Docker

 ```bash